 Police: Mom, 3 children found slain at Georgia apartment

-Police say a woman and her three children have been found dead at a Georgia apartment complex.
+Police say a woman and her three children have been found dead at a Georgia apartment complex and a man has been arrested.

 News outlets quote Columbus police Maj.
-John Hawk as saying that a tip led authorities to discover the bodies of 29-year-old Jerrica Spellman and her children late Wednesday.
-Reports say the children ranged in age from less than a year to 3 years old.
-Muscogee County Coroner Buddy Bryan says the victims were stabbed, though an official cause of death hasn't been announced.
-The bodies are being sent to the state Bureau of Investigation's Atlanta crime lab for autopsies.
+John Hawk as saying a tip led authorities to discover the bodies of 29-year-old Jerrica Spellman and her children late Wednesday.
+Muscogee County Coroner Buddy Bryan says all four were stabbed, and that the children ranged in age from 1 month to 3 years old.

-Hawk says officers are interviewing witnesses and searching for a "person of interest."
-They didn't release the person's name.
+Columbus police Lt.
+Greg Touchberry said Thursday that 27-year-old Travane Brandon Jackson has been arrested on murder charges.
+It was not immediately known if Jackson had an attorney.

+Touchberry did not say how Jackson knew the victims.
+But police are calling the killings acts of family violence, a legal designation for violent crimes by spouses, parents or other domestic partners.

 Comments